foreverfl/vscode/docs/python/tutorial-django.md

 You're probably already wondering if there's an easier way to run the server and test the app without typing `python manage.py runserver` each time.
 Fortunately, there is!
 You can create a customized launch profile in VS Code, which is also used for the inevitable exercise of debugging.

-1. Switch to **Run** view in VS Code (using the left-side activity bar or `kb(workbench.action.debug.start)`).
+1. Switch to **Run** view in VS Code (using the left-side activity bar or `F5`).
 You may see the message "To customize Run and Debug create a launch.json file".
 This means that you don't yet have a `launch.json` file containing debug configurations.
 VS Code can create that for you if you click on the **create a launch.json file** link:

    ![Django tutorial: initial view of the debug panel](images/shared/debug-panel-initial-view.png)